jeroentvb/modularize-html/README.md

 ### Build the website
 If you are done you can build the website using `npm run build`.
 This will copy the assets folder to a newly created `public` folder.
 It also compiles the ejs templates and creates an html file in the `public folder`.

+## Updating
+To update your project to the lastest version of `modular-html` simply copy the `scripts` and `src/devDependencies` folders from the latest release to your project root.